 Non-Phased Camshaft Gears—These gears (OHT6E-002-1 GEAR, CAMSHAFT, EXHAUST & OHT6E-003-1 GEAR, CAMSHAFT, INTAKE) will need to be installed by the end user prior to running the new engine break-in; they will be supplied with the engine when purchased.
 Install these gears in accordance with the instructions detailed in Annex A17.

-Internal Coolant Orifice—This orifice (OHT6D-025-1 Orifice, Coolant, Internal, Sequence VIE) needs to be installed by the end user prior to running the new engine break-in.
+Internal Coolant Orifice—This orifice (OHT6D-025-1 Orifice, Coolant, Internal, Sequence VIF) needs to be installed by the end user prior to running the new engine break-in.
 It will be supplied with the engine when purchased.

-Camshaft Position Actuator Modification—For Sequence VIE test operation, the camshaft position actuator shall be in place to provide lubrication to the front camshaft journals.
+Camshaft Position Actuator Modification—For Sequence VIF test operation, the camshaft position actuator shall be in place to provide lubrication to the front camshaft journals.
 Close, by tig welding, the actuator drain ports to reduce excessive oil bleeding through the control valves during engine operation as the valves are positioned in a manner that allows complete drainage through the spool valves (see Fig. A17.22).

 Calibration

 Stand/Engine Calibration—To ensure proper response to various oil parameters; conduct a reference oil test when a new or previously used test engine is installed in a test stand.
 This event is monitored by the TMC.
 See 10.1.1 prior to attempting calibration of a new stand.
 The TMC assigns reference oils for calibration tests.
-The reference oils used to calibrate Sequence VIE engine test stand/engine combinations have been formulated or selected to represent specific chemical types or performance levels or both.
+The reference oils used to calibrate Sequence VIF engine test stand/engine combinations have been formulated or selected to represent specific chemical types or performance levels or both.
 These oils are normally supplied under code numbers (blind reference oils) to ensure that the testing laboratory is not influenced by preconceived opinions in assessing test results.
-Number each Sequence VIE test to identify the stand number, the number of runs on that stand, the engine number, and the number of runs on the engine.
+Number each Sequence VIF test to identify the stand number, the number of runs on that stand, the engine number, and the number of runs on the engine.
 For example, 56-21-3-8 defines a test on stand 56, which is test 21 on stand 56, engine number 3, and the 8th test on engine number

 3. For reruns of operationally invalid or unacceptable reference oil the stand run number shall be incremented by one and the engine run number shall be followed by the letter A for the first re-run, B for the second re-run, and so forth.
 For example, the next test number for an operationally invalid or unacceptable test would be 56-22-3-8A.
 Annex A2 describes calibration